Stopping Criteria for the Conjugate Gradient Algorithm in High-Order Finite Element Methods: Stopping Criteria derived from the residual

 \subsection{Highly variable piecewise constant coefficient}

 We observe that there exists a $\kappa(x)$ scaling difference between $\eta_{\text{RF}}$ and the total error.
 When $\kappa(x)$ is highly variable, the difference in $\kappa(x)$ scaling may impact the effectivity of the stopping criterion \eqref{eq:criterion}.
 If a good preconditioner is available, leading to a rapid decrease in the CG error, we employ a weighted $l^2$ norm in \eqref{eq:criterion} as an alternative to the standard $l^2$ norm.
 This approach ensures that $\eta_{\text{RF}}$ shares the same $\kappa(x)$ scaling as the total error.
-We define a weight vector $\Bw \in \mathbb{R}^{N_s}$,
+We define a weight vector $\Bw \in \mathbb{R}^{N_s}$ with its $n$-th component given by

 where $\omega_n = \operatorname{supp}\left(\phi_n\right)$.
 The weight $\Bw$ is similar to the $\kappa(x)$ scaling in \eqref{eq:etaRR}.
 Let